OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-circular-progress-bar/README.md

 # 🐞 Creating a CSS-Only Circular Progress Bar

-This document details the creation of a circular progress bar using only CSS.
-We'll leverage CSS3's `border-radius`, `transform`, and `animation` properties to achieve this effect without relying on JavaScript.
+This document details how to create a circular progress bar using only CSS.
+No JavaScript is required!
+This leverages the power of CSS's `conic-gradient` function and some clever manipulation of shapes.

-**Description of the Styling:**
+## Description of the Styling

-The progress bar is created using a combination of two concentric circles.
-The outer circle represents the track, and the inner circle represents the progress.
-The inner circle is rotated using `transform: rotate()` to simulate the progress.
-An animation smoothly changes the rotation over time.
-We'll style with basic CSS, rather than a framework like Tailwind CSS for this example to better illustrate the underlying CSS principles.
+This style creates a circular progress bar that fills from the top clockwise.
+The percentage of completion is controlled by a single CSS variable (`--progress`).
+The design uses a circle as the base, and then a conic gradient to represent the filled portion.
+A subtle shadow is added for visual enhancement.

-**Full Code:**
+## Full Code

 ```html
 <!DOCTYPE html>